 Fuentes, Salas and Haertl said that they play all three of these games and that they are a great way to connect with friends.
 These are the games that are shining gaming in a positive light.

-“The pandemic definitely helped wake a few people up to the idea of gaming because it’s something relatively cheap that helps people keep busy during these tough times,” said Salas.
+“The pandemic definitely helped wake a few people up to the idea of gaming because it’s something relatively cheap that helps people keep busy during these tough times,” Salas said.

 Gaming also provides people who feel or are isolated with a way to meet new people.